CIBC-Internal/python/Doc/library/ftplib.rst

       The class now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
       :data:`ssl.HAS_SNI`).

+   .. deprecated:: 3.6

+       *keyfile* and *certfile* are deprecated in favor of *context*.
+       Please use :meth:`ssl.SSLContext.load_cert_chain` instead, or let
+       :func:`ssl.create_default_context` select the system's trusted CA
+       certificates for you.

+   .. versionchanged:: 3.9
+      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.
+      The *encoding* parameter was added, and the default was changed from Latin-1 to UTF-8 to follow :rfc:`2640`.

    Here's a sample session using the :class:`FTP_TLS` class::